Pick up a case to protect that brand new 11-inch iPad Pro (2020)

 Bottom line

-You'll need a new case specifically designed for the 2020 model of the 11-inch iPad Pro since the larger camera module means older cases won't fit.
-I wouldn't hesitate to recommend ESR's Yippee Trifold Smart Case for iPad Pro 11 if you want something similar to Apple's Smart Folio without the Apple price tag.
-I have the previous model of the Yippee on my own 11-inch iPad (2018), and it's one of my daily drivers.
+You'll need a new case specifically designed for the iPad Pro (2020) since the larger camera module means older cases won't fit.
+We wouldn't hesitate to recommend ESR's Yippee Trifold Smart Case for iPad Pro 11 if you want something similar to Apple's Smart Folio without the Apple price tag.
+We have the previous model of the Yippee on our 11-inch iPad (2018), and it's one of our daily drivers.

-Remember, if you're looking for a sleeve instead of or in addition to a case, the sleeves made for the 2018 11-inch iPad Pro will fit just as well, since the dimensions (other than the camera) are unchanged.
+Remember, if you're looking for a sleeve for your 11-inch iPad Pro instead of or in addition to a case, the sleeves made for the 2018 iPad Pro will fit just as well since the dimensions (other than the camera) are unchanged.

 Don't forget to pick up a screen protector if you want that gorgeous screen to stay pristine.
 The screen size has remained the same, so both the 2018 and 2020 screen protectors will work.